chamalgomes/guanaco-py/README.md

 print(output)
 ```

-By default `llama-cpp-python` generates completions in an OpenAI compatible format:
+By default `guanaco-py` generates completions in an OpenAI compatible format:

 ```python
 {